About

 My research has been supported by grants and fellowships from the Andrew L. Mellon Foundation, the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, Crown Center for Middle East Studies at Brandeis University, and the American Druze Foundation, the British Academy, and the Council for British Research in the Levant.

-I’ve taught a variety of classes at undergraduate and graduate level on the comparative politics and international relations of the Middle East, including specialist seminars on topics such as the Syria crisis, war, empire, and interdisciplinary approaches to studying the region in the social sciences.
+I’ve taught a variety of classes at undergraduate and graduate level on the politics, history, and international relations of the Middle East, including specialist courses on topics such as the Syria crisis, war, empire, and disciplinary approaches to studying the Middle East across history and the social sciences.